Duper: The format that's super!

 {

 Arrays are ordered values surrounded by square brackets [ and ].
 Whitespace is ignored.
 Elements are separated by commas.
-Arrays can contain values of the same data types as allowed in key/value pairs.
+Empty arrays may either include a single comma or nothing.
+Arrays can contain values of the same data types as allowed in key-value pairs.
 Values of different types may be mixed.

 {